Ryan1729/SteamDeckGyroDSU-dissection/README.md

 # Declaration of Intent

-So this isn't a fork that is intended to have anythgin to contribute back to the source repo.
+So this isn't a fork that is intended to have anything to contribute back to the source repo.
 Instead the intent is to cutaway things until I personally understand more about how this works, such that I can make a new program that does a simlar thing.
 The ide is that I can keep the interesting part of the program working, so I know I haven't broken that part.

 Specifically, I want to get to the point that I have a program that just feeds generated test data to an instance of Dolphin, ideally eventually on the same machine as the program is running on, to simplify things.